Instruction Tuning on Public Government and Cultural Data for Low-Resource Language: a Case Study in Kazakh: Experiments

 \subsection{Generation Evaluation}

 We evaluate generation performance using our test set, which consists of 500 questions from both \texttt{CultSet} and \texttt{GovSet} (excluded from fine-tuning).
-We compare the best models from Section~\ref{sec:mcq} against their vanilla counterparts.
-In this section, "After Fine-Tuning" refers to models fine-tuned on Alpaca + Our Data, while "Vanilla" refers to the original pre-trained models.
+We compare the best-performing models from Section~\ref{sec:mcq} against their vanilla counterparts.
+In this section, "After Fine-Tuning" refers to models fine-tuned on Alpaca + Our Data, while "Vanilla" refers to the original instruct models.

 \paragraph{Automatic Evaluation with ROUGE and BERTScore} As shown in Table~\ref{tab:rouge}, fine-tuned models generally outperform their vanilla counterparts, except for Qwen, where fine-tuning results in a lower ROUGE-L score \cite{lin-2004-rouge}.
 However, a lower ROUGE-L does not necessarily indicate worse performance—it may be due to Qwen generating different phrasings compared to the gold answers.